 Home Study Requirements

-In order to adopt in Mississippi, you must meet certain requirements.
+To adopt in Mississippi, you must meet certain requirements.
 The paperwork may seem overwhelming at first, but your work will be worth the effort.

 You will need to complete agency registration forms and have medical approval from a physician.
-Verification of any marriages and divorces are required.
+Verification of any marriages and divorces is required.
 There also need to be child abuse checks and police checks for every adult in your home.